JesperChen123/abm_final/README.md

 # Does Information Abundance Help or Harm Decision-Making?

-An agent-based model exploring the relationship between information load and decision quality
+An agent-based model exploring when and why information environments fail decision-makers

 ---

 ## Overview

 It is tempting to assume that more information always leads to better decisions.
 This project challenges that assumption by simulating individual decision-makers with bounded cognitive capacity operating in environments of varying information abundance.

 The central finding is that decision quality follows an **inverted-U** over information load: performance improves up to a point, then declines as cognitive overload sets in.
-Crucially, this peak is not fixed — it tracks each agent's cognitive capacity.
-The model also identifies two additional failure modes: **signal noise** (unreliable information) and **task complexity** (irrelevant distractors).
+Crucially, this peak is not fixed — it tracks each agent's cognitive capacity, so what counts as an optimal information environment depends entirely on who is in it.
+The model also identifies two additional and distinct failure modes: **signal noise** (unreliable information lowers the quality ceiling without shifting the peak) and **task complexity** (cognitively demanding decisions shift the peak rightward, leaving agents perpetually information-hungry rather than overloaded).

 ---